 • West Virginia

-The states that are missing from the list include Alaska, Hawaii, Indiana, Massachusetts, Minnesota, Nevada, New Hampshire, and Vermont.
+The states that are missing from the list include Hawaii, Massachusetts, Nevada, and New Hampshire.

 In summary, while this all sounds pretty awesome, you have to be careful not to let one lender’s promotion discourage you from shopping with others.
 That is perhaps the irony.

 And it’s not always about price.
 Sometimes it’s about getting the loan closed, or closing quickly, or doing so with fewer headaches.

 Recently, Better announced a partnership with Samsung whereby Samsung Rewards customers will earn points when they hit three different milestones during the mortgage purchase or refinancing process.

 The new Samsung Rewards API is apparently able to track these events and reward the Better customer accordingly.
 It’s unclear how many points are earned for the qualifying activities listed above.

 These points can then be redeemed for various items, such as Samsung products or gift cards, including Visa gift cards.
 Just another perk to take advantage of if you’re already interested in this company.